-Ensure that the doors and windows are seal properly to help keep the home cool.
-You should perform a visual inspection of the ductwork every now and then to ensure that it is seal correctly.
+Ensure that the doors and windows are sealed properly to help keep the home cool.
+You should perform a visual inspection of the ductwork every now and then to ensure that it is sealed correctly.
 If the ductwork isn’t sealed properly, cool air will escape before it gets inside of your home.
 The less cool air that escapes, the less your unit will have to work.

-- Schedule yearly tune-ups with a HVAC professional.
+- Schedule yearly tune-ups with an HVAC professional.

 A trained HVAC professional will be able to detect most issues before the become major ones.
 This costs around $100 to $150 for routine maintenance calls, but the benefits will outweigh the cost by a lot.
 The typical tune-up consists of various tests to make sure that your units internal parts are working right, as well as a filter check and a refrigerant charge if it is needed.
 The technician will also clear the drain and clean the unit inside and out.

 The government offers a tax credit for the following:

 - Tax credit offered for those who use a split system A/C Unit at $300, [must be a 16 SEER or a 12 EER].